UBC-MDS/DSCI554_Project/Milestone3/report.md

 reaching a conclusion free of spurious findings.
 We also made an assumption that relationship between each pair of outcome groups is the same.

+We also streamlined our survey questions to lighten the cognitive load on participants.
+We believe this helped us maximize our sample size.
+Unfortunately, this involved lowering the number of intervals in our observed variables to a point where we could only analyze them as categorical variables.
+This problem is discussed further under **Future Directions**, below.

 ### Limitations